“This post may contain affiliate links. Please read my disclosure for more info.

 First, Narrow Your Focus

-That might be good career advice, but the problem is, we tend to assume what works in business, is applicable to our personal finances.
-When it comes to our money, emulating other people will always keep you living short-term, and wanting more.
+But when it comes to our money, emulating other people will always keep you living short-term, and wanting more.

 The quickest way to create room in your budget is to forget about what anybody else is doing, or buying, and focus on just two things – your income, and your needs.